bywbilly/naive-ray-tracing/README.md

 # naive-ray-tracing
 A naive ray tracing for VR final project

+Implementd soft-shadow, transparency, half-transparency and color-bleeding.

+Besides, also implementd the gouraud shading, which makes the objects more vivid than flat shading.

 ## Requirements
 - opencv 2.4.2
 - This project is build under g++ 4.9.